kennchin/shiny_app/README.md

-# Sample monitor report for clinical trials
+# Sample shiny app to monitor a portfolio of clinical trials

 This repository includes an example of a shiny app that monitors a typical clinical tria based on the user defined metrics.